Minimal techno

 Minimal techno is a subgenre of techno music.
 It is characterized by a stripped-down aesthetic that exploits the use of repetition and understated development.
-Minimal techno is thought to have been originally developed in the early 1990s by Detroit-based producers Robert Hood and Daniel Bell.
+Minimal techno is thought to have been developed in the early 1990s by Detroit-based producers Robert Hood and Daniel Bell.

 By the early 2000s the term "minimal" generally described a style of techno that was popularized in Germany by labels such as Kompakt, Perlon, and Richie Hawtin's M-nus, among others.